Wuxi railway station

 Wuxi railway station (无锡站 (無錫站, Wúxī zhàn)) is a railway station of Jinghu railway and Shanghai-Nanjing Intercity Railway, located in Chong'an District, Wuxi, Jiangsu, is a special station under the jurisdiction of China Railway Shanghai Bureau Group Co., Ltd. The main lines are the Beijing-Shanghai Railway and the Shanghai-Nanjing Intercity Railway.

 Wuxi Station was first built in 1905 and was originally a first-class station; in 1973, Wuxi Station began to expand; in 1976, Wuxi Station was built as a double-track station; in 1999, Wuxi Station became a special-class station; on December 10, 2018, Wuxi Station The reconstruction project of the South Square has been completed and put into use.

 As of December 2018, the platform size of Wuxi Railway Station is 7 platforms and 12 lines.

-In 2022, the renovation and construction of the underground passage, square and surrounding buildings in the south square of the station have been started.